Tuesday, March 31, 2026

 Watch now the latest Rhino User Webinar: Behind the model - CAD Workflows for Furniture Design

-If you're interested in furniture design and Rhino workflows, take the time to watch this recorded webinar and learn from Ditte Willads Petersen how to build cleaner, lighter, and more efficient 3D models for use across different software, using mesh, NURBS, and SubD geometry.
+If you're interested in furniture design and Rhino workflow, take the time to watch this recorded webinar and learn from Ditte Willads Petersen how to build cleaner, lighter, and more efficient 3D models for use across different software, using mesh, NURBS, and SubD geometry.

 Through practical examples from furniture design projects from Muuto, she demonstrates soft modelling techniques and structured CAD approaches that help make Rhino models more predictable, organised, and ready for architectural and interior design applications.